joe-thirtytwonineteen/graql/docs/development/security.md

 Within the following batched data loader, multiple batches of authors may be fetched.
 This is asynchronous and *may cross threads*.

-This means that any authorization (i.e. "current user") bound to a thread might be lost.
+This means that any authorization (i.e., "current user") bound to a thread might be lost.

 ```kotlin
 @GraQLBatchFetch